 In Connecticut, taxes are imposed on the transfer of real property from one owner to another.
-There are two types of conveyance taxes in Connecticut – one payable to the town where the property is located, and one payable to the state.
+There are two types of conveyance taxes in Connecticut – one payable to the town where the property is located and one payable to the state.
 Both are percentages of the purchase price.
-Currently, the tax rate for municipalities range from 0.25% or 0.5%, depending on location.
-The state taxes for residential property is figured at 0.75% if the purchase price is under $800,000, and 1% if over.
+Currently, the tax rate for municipalities ranges from 0.25% to 0.5%, depending on location.
+The state taxes for residential property are 0.75% if the purchase price is under $800,000 and 1% if over.

-When a Seller gives a Buyer a Warranty Deed, the Seller is “warranting” that the Seller is the owner of the property, and that no one has any interests in the property other than as disclosed in the deed and/or agreed upon by contract.
-If, after closing, the Buyer discovers an unreleased lien or another party claiming an interest in the property, the Buyer could bring an action against the Seller based upon a breach of the warranty of title.
+When a seller gives a buyer a warranty deed, the seller is “warranting” that the seller is the property owner and that no one has any interests in the property other than as disclosed in the deed and/or agreed upon by contract.
+If, after closing, the buyer discovers an unreleased lien or another party claiming an interest in the property, the buyer could bring an action against the seller based upon a breach of the warranty of title.

 A quit claim deed has no warranty of title.
-The Seller is only purporting to convey to the Buyer whatever interest the Seller may have in the property.
-There is no guaranty that the property is not encumbered or liened, or that the seller has any marketable interest at all.
+The seller only purports to convey to the buyer whatever interest the seller may have in the property.
+There is no guarantee that the property is not encumbered or liened or that the seller has any marketable interest.
 That is one reason title insurance is so important.

 What is title insurance?
 Why do I need to buy it?

-In plain terms, title insurance insures that you own your home, free of any claim, lien or encumbrance except those noted on the policy at the time it is issued.
-If this information is incorrect and a claim against your ownership is made, the title insurance company pays the costs of attorney’s fees to defend you against this claim and, if the claim is found to be valid, the title company will either pay the claim (up to the amount of the policy) or undertake to correct the defect in title, at their expense.
+In plain terms, title insurance ensures that you own your home, free of any claim, lien, or encumbrance except those noted on the policy when issued.
+Suppose this information is incorrect, and a claim against your ownership is made.
+In that case, the title insurance company pays the costs of attorney’s fees to defend you against this claim.
+If the claim is valid, the title company will either pay the claim (up to the policy amount) or undertake to correct the defect in title at their expense.
 Lenders will require you to purchase a “Loan Policy” which protects their interest in the property, but this policy does not protect you.
-An Owner’s Policy is generally purchased for the Buyer.
-Rates for title insurance policies are set by the State of Connecticut and are based upon the purchase price of the home.
-In Connecticut, attorneys act as agents for title insurance companies, and we will arrange for the issuance of your title policy.
+An Owner’s Policy is generally purchased for the buyer.
+Rates for title insurance policies are set by the State of Connecticut and are based on the purchase price of the home.
+In Connecticut, attorneys act as agents for title insurance companies, and we will arrange to issue your title policy.